Bedrock99/CoreTempRemote/README.md

 2. Run and configure CoreTempRemote.

 --- Core Temp Setup ---
-1. Downlolad and install Core Temp
+1. Downlolad and install Core Temp from https://www.alcpu.com/CoreTemp/
 2. You need to install the plugin "Core Temp Remote Server"
 3. Configure the Plugin under "Tools" -> "Manage Plugins"